-Once the client completes an application and signs their new lease agreement, the properties use a portion of their marketing or promotional budget to pay the locators through an approved broker for helping them find a new tenant.
-That’s how apartment locating services remain free to the client, keep the locators in business, and help properties lease-up vacant units!
+Once a client completes an application and signs their new lease agreement, the property use a portion of their marketing or promotional budget to pay the locator through an approved broker for helping them find a new tenant.
+That’s how apartment locating services remain free to the client, keep the locators in business, and help properties lease vacant units!

-First things first – no matter who you decide to use to help you find an apartment, their locating service should always be free and the only specific ask they should have of you as their client is to name them as your ‘referral source’ on your application to lease.
-But, just because the service is free, doesn’t mean you shouldn’t have high expectations of your apartment locator.
+No matter who you decide to use to help find your next apartment, the service should always be free.
+As a client, the only specific request for you is to list the locator as the ‘referral source’ on your application to lease.
+But even though the service is free, it doesn’t mean you should have low expectations of your apartment locator.

-Here‘s how you can spot a great apartment locator from a mile away, whether you’ve used one before or not:
+Here is how you can spot a great apartment locator from a mile away:

 1) Impeccable communication

-Whether you filled out a form online, clicked an ad on a webpage, or inquired about something through social media- it should never take longer than an hour or two before you’re chatting with your personal locator (overnight inquires excluded).
-From the time you get connected with an apartment locator, it should feel like you’ve been matched with a talking and texting extraordinaire.
-The ideal apartment locating agent will introduce themselves, ask a few initial questions.
+Whether you filled out an online form, clicked an ad on a webpage, or inquired about something through social media, it should never take longer than a day before you’re chatting with your personal locator (holiday and overnight inquiries excluded).
+From the time you get connected with an apartment locator, it should feel like you’ve been matched with a market expert.
+The ideal apartment locating agent will introduce themself and ask a few initial questions.
 They’ll ask things like how they can best respect your time and preferred client communication, and most likely see when you have time to get on the phone to chat.

-The majority of our business is done through text, which is probably the same for many locating services.
-So, getting on a quick call with your agent allows you to know for sure they’re not some automated robot and gives you time to talk through things that are most important to you in your next apartment.
-As your personal apartment search journey continues, you should expect your agent to touch base and fill you in on where they are so that you’re not left wondering the next time you’ll hear from them.
+The majority of our business is done through text, which is the same for many locating services.
+Getting on a quick call with your agent allows you to know for sure they’re not some automated robot and gives you time to talk through things that are most important to you about living in your next apartment.
+As your personal apartment search journey continues, you should expect your agent to touch base regularly so that you’re not left wondering when you’ll hear from them.

 2) Intentional listening and thoughtful explanations

-A great apartment locator will always confirm what they heard communicated from the client, and ask questions based on the information their client gives.
 The personalized list of properties and apartment units they send you as a client should reflect the things you’ve mentioned are important.
-Because your locator is listening very intentionally, they might also throw in a property or unit you may have otherwise bypassed because it offers something unique to your specific apartment wants or needs.
+Because your locator is listening very intentionally, they might also throw in a property or unit, that you may have otherwise bypassed, because it offers something unique to your specific apartment wants or needs.

 This can also go vice-versa.
 Let’s say you happen to call or text your agent suggesting a property you found on your own or that was recommended to you.
 They should be able to combine their expert knowledge with past conversations to thoughtfully explain if that option could be a solid match.
 If for some reason your locator needs time to do some in-depth research, you should expect they’ll be getting back to you with useful information in a timely manner.
 If you happen to question why a certain property didn’t make the list of units your locator sends you, they should definitely have an expert reason as to why, which leads us to our next “great locator” criteria…